-AP U.S. History: 1 credit - Study the cultural, economic, political, and social developments that have shaped the United States from c.
+AP U.S. History: 1 credit - In this course, students will study the cultural, economic, political, and social developments that have shaped the United States from c.
 1491 to the present.
-You'll analyze texts, visual sources, and other historical evidence and write essays expressing historical arguments.
+Students will analyze texts, visual sources, and other historical evidence and write essays expressing historical arguments.
 Teacher recommendation required.